gravitational/workshop/gravity_upgrade.md

 Gravity uses a planning system to break up an upgrade into separate small steps to be executed.
 These "phases" of the upgrade perform separate and individual actions to make progress on the upgrade.
-The planning system creates the plan for the upgrade when the upgrade is triggered, inspecting the current state of the system, and only includes phases of the plan that are necessary.
+The planning system creates the plan for the upgrade when the upgrade is triggered, inspecting the current state of the system, and only includes the steps necessary to get the cluster to the latest version.

-For example, if a particular configuration is already at the latest version, the upgrade plan will realize this, and not add a phase to update the resource.
+For example, if planet is already the latest version, none of the steps to rolling restart planet on the latest version will be included in the plan.
+It's not needed, as planet is already at the desired version.

 We can view and interact with the plan using `gravity plan`.